 80% of mass shooters had suffered social isolation, exclusion, and multiple perceived or actual injustices.
 It seems that anger or ‘serving a cause’ can explain many of the mass killings.
 What causes?
 An attempt to redress real or perceived injustices seems heavily involved.

 Could it be that in some (or many) cases, mass killings are a form of ‘revenge suicide’?
-That is, the future mass killer has reached a point where they have given up hope and have suicidal ideation, because of they way they have been treated, and feel that since they have been driven to that point, by the injustices imposed on them, that there is nothing to lose by seeking a mutually lethal form of revenge?
+That is, the future mass killer has reached a point where they have given up hope and have suicidal ideation, because of the way they have been treated and feel that since they have been driven to that point, by the injustices imposed on them, there is nothing to lose by seeking a mutually lethal form of revenge?

 - ‘You have ruined my life, diminished and belittled me; here are the consequences of your actions.’